MarsBased/marsbased-website-old/_posts/2015-03-17-An-Internship-Out-of-This-World.markdown

 ###Back to Earth###

-On Mars there is no oxygen, and my reserves are now depleted.
+On Mars, there is no oxygen, and my reserves are now depleted.
 I have to keep learning how to survive in such an environment, and that will happen somewhere else.

 ... or it might just be that I have not overcome my addiction to nachos with guacamole.
 You can't find them on Mars, so I am coming back to the blue planet to refill my reserves.